Empowering Reads: A Journey Through Inspirational Books for Women and Girls

 Our comprehensive curriculum covers gender equality, health, financial literacy, vocational skills, and future planning — designed to support young women and prepare them for economic independence.
 With a rights-based, survivor-centred approach, we ensure the safety and support of every participant.

-Through our pilot programme in Rwanda and planned expansions to Iraq, Nigeria, and Afghanistan by 2025, we aim to reach 3,000 girls.
+Through our pilot programme in Rwanda and planned expansions to Iraq, Nigeria, and Afghanistan by the end of 2025, we aim to reach 3,000 girls.

 In line with this mission, we've curated a selection of powerful books that resonate deeply with the themes of our Adolescent Girls Programme.
 These books connect to the rights of adolescents, addressing education, empowerment, resilience and activism.
 Happy reading!